buffalo-x/borm/README.md

 # borm
 ## a small ORM for golang, simultaneously enhancing traditional access methods

 We are trying to create a very simple orm framework using the go language that can support traditional database operations and orm patterns.
-The focus of borm is to be easy to use and modify in your project.
+The focus of borm is easy to use and modify in your project.

 ## getting borm
 1. go get github.com/buffalo-x/borm